joseamena/ytsearch/README.md

 Use button in top left to logout and try to login again.

-Additional tests that need to be performed is test the app with a bad internet connection or disconnected
+Additional tests that need to be performed: test the app with a bad internet connection or disconnected.